-The Wildflowers Approach is a four-step process to discovering the informal side of a community and then strengthening the informal side’s otherwise unknown activities, relationships, and leaders.
+The Wildflowers Approach is to discover the informal side of a community and then strengthen the informal side’s otherwise unknown activities, relationships, and leaders.
 The informal ways and leaders of a community are often invisible to outsiders, but they are what actually is working and thus self-sustainable and tested.
 With its own limited resources, the informal side is able to solve problems and develop the community as a whole.
 Wildflowers believes in the unlimited potential of effectively linking the informal parts of a community with the formal NGOs, governments, and companies.